These days, with the U.S. economy on unstable ground, and with many Floridians still recovering...

 No father needs to be alone.
 It is important to remember that you have the right to contribute towards the decision-making of your children.
 Your case may not be straightforward, and it is likely that compromise and communication will be needed, but our divorce attorneys will ensure that your voice as a father is heard.

-Call us today at Miami Family Law Group, PLLC at 305-916-4053 to schedule a strategy session for legal advice with a divorce attorney in Miami, FL.
+Contact us today at 305-520-7874 to schedule a strategy session with a divorce attorney in Miami, FL.